doublesecc/jackit-python3/README.md

 You can use this [repository](https://github.com/kuzmin-no/nrf-research-firmware-python3) to flash your crazyradio PA with the mousejack firmware using python3.

+> [!IMPORTANT]
+> This script has been created for debian based systems and tested successfully against Ubuntu and Kali distributions.

 # Quick Setup
 ## Clone this repository
 ```bash